percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

 Note that names for the cryptographic transforms are of the form DOUBLE_(inner transform)_(outer transform).

-This specification also allows for the NULL cipher to be used as the outer cryptographic transform in cases where a secure transport is used over the hop, with those transforms identified as DOUBLE_AEAD_AES_128_GCM_NULL_NULL and DOUBLE_AEAD_AES_256_GCM_NULL_NULL.

-Open Issue: It is not clear if the NULL ciphers are needed or not.
-The authors plan to remove them from the next version of the draft unless there is a reasonable support and reasons to keep them in.

 While this document only defines a profile based on AES-GCM, it is possible for future documents to define further profiles with different inner and